Chris Hines

-Chris Hines (born September 19, 1987) is an American professional basketball player who last played for the Atlanta Aliens of the American Basketball Association (ABA).
-He played college basketball for the University of Alabama.
-Hines is currently an assistant coach for the Minnesota Timberwolves.
+Chris Hines (born September 19, 1987) is an American former professional basketball player, and currently serves as an assistant coach for the Minnesota Timberwolves of the National Basketball Association (NBA).
+Hines played college basketball for the University of Alabama, and later the Atlanta Aliens of the American Basketball Association (ABA).

 Early life

 Hines was put up for adoption when he was six days old.
 His father, Patrick Nelson, died when he was 5 years old.
 After his adopted mother, Lois Hines, died when Hines was 10, he bounced around from home to home, living with relatives in Montgomery and Evergreen.
 He later found basketball which became his passion and hobby, keeping him off the streets and out of trouble.

 High school career

 Hines attended Hillcrest-Evergreen High School in Evergreen, Alabama.
 As a junior in 2004–05, he averaged 26 points and 8.5 rebounds per game.
 As a senior in 2005–06, he averaged 25 points, 12 rebounds and 2.5 blocks per game as he led Hillcrest-Evergreen to the 2006 Alabama Class 4A State Championship.
 He was the 2006 Alabama Class 4A Player of the Year, as well as the Most Valuable Player of the 2006 Alabama Class 4A State Tournament.
 He also earned Alabama Sports Writers Association's 2006 Alabama All-State "Super Five" Team honors and was runner-up for Alabama's Mr. Basketball honor.
 In 2006–07, he spent a prep year at North Atlanta Prep in Atlanta, Georgia.